Ministries: Ways to Serve at St. Philip's

 As you look at these ministry descriptions, listen to the quiet whispers in your heart.
 What is God calling you to do in this time and this place?

-For more information about any of these ministries, contact admin@stphilipslaurel.org.
+For more information about any of these ministries, you can download our Ministry booklet or contact admin@stphilipslaurel.org.

 Ways%2Bto%2Bserve_reaching%2Bhands%2BBanner.jpg